 Cintra and the Group continue to look for ways to increase the value of Cintra's investment portfolio and optimise the financial structure of its assets.
-For example, also in December 2021, Cintra completed the issuance of USD 609 million (EUR 535.2 million) in senior secured notes in LBJ in connection with the refinancing of one of its LBJ's loans under TIFIA, which extended the maturity of the debt (2057, as opposed to 2050 under TIFIA) and lowered the all-in borrowing cost (3.797% yield to maturity, as opposed to 4.22% coupon under TIFIA).
+For example, also in December 2021, Cintra completed the issuance of USD 609 million (EUR 535.2 million as at December 2021) in senior secured notes in LBJ in connection with the refinancing of one of its LBJ's loans under TIFIA, which extended the maturity of the debt (2057, as opposed to 2050 under TIFIA) and lowered the all-in borrowing cost (3.797% yield to maturity, as opposed to 4.22% coupon under TIFIA).

 In addition, on 20 March 2023, Cintra executed the financing transaction for NTE 35W's 5-year bonds to be used for the 2023 and 2024 principal pre-payments of the TIFIA loans.
+Out of a total committed USD 221 million, in addition to USD 2.9 million drawn on 31 March 2023 to cover emission expenses, USD 103.7 million were drawn on 26 June 2023 for a partial prepayment of the TIFIA loan.